nus-apr/auto-code-rover/README.md

 ### Set up one or more tasks in SWE-bench

 In the docker container, we need to first set up the tasks to run (e.g., `django__django-11133`) in SWE-bench.
+The list of all tasks can be found in [this file](conf/vanilla-lite.conf).

 The tasks need to be put in a file, one per line: